andykeefe/cryptopals/set2/README.md

 ![image](https://github.com/andykeefe/andykeefe/assets/154836099/4ac81e17-b078-493f-b094-3cc15ce13d05)

 CBC mode is safer.
 The encryption of a the first block includes an initialization vector (IV) that is XORed with the plaintext block.
 All subsequent plaintext block are XORed with the previously encrypted block, and so on.
-So the first ciphertext depends on the plaintext and IV; the second ciphertext depends on the second plaintext, the first plaintext, and the IV.
-The third ciphertext depends on the third, second, and first plaintext and the IV, and so on.
+So the first ciphered block depends on the plaintext and IV; the second ciphered block depends on the second plaintext, the first ciphered block, and the IV.
+The third ciphered block depends on the third plaintext, the second and first ciphered block, and the IV, and so on.

 ![image](https://github.com/andykeefe/andykeefe/assets/154836099/a0796044-f6cc-40c1-b043-7f03fcbe42b7)